Frequently Asked Questions

 Q: Who do I contact to follow up on an industry-sponsored clinical trial document?

 A: Please contact Ruthie Ruston at 901-448-3126 to inquire about the status of these documents.
-She will coordinate with Trent Pitts to determine the status and provide a response.
+She will coordinate with the Associate Director to determine the status and provide a response.
 Please provide the name of the PI, name of the coordinator, name of the sponsor and/or CRO, and protocol designator.